kowainik/relude/README.md

    you can still use some unsafe functions from `Relude.Unsafe` module, but they are not exported by default.
 2. **Type-safety**.
 We like to make invalid states unrepresentable.
-And if it's possible to express this concept through the types then we will do it.
+And if it's possible to express this concept through the types then we do it.

     _Example:_
     ```haskell